Oversized boilers are bad for your bank balance & the planet

 HOW TO USE THIS GUIDE

-If you own an average 3 bed house, you will most likely have a 15-21kW boiler.
-Combi boilers are confusing because show capacities of 24kW – 50kW, but this is for hot water production.
+If you own an average 3 bed house, you will most likely have a 15-24kW boiler.
+Combi boilers are confusing because they show capacities of 24kW – 50kW, but this is for hot water production.
 On the heating side, combi boilers are commonly 16-18kW and upwards.

 For the boiler to operate at 90% factory stated efficiencies the temperature of the central heating water as it returns to the boiler - i.e. after it has traveled around all the radiators and been used - must 54 degrees C or less.
 If the boiler is oversized, for example outputting at 18kW when the radiators only total 6kW of capacity, then the radiators cannot dissipate all of the heat and the water temperature back to the boiler can be much greater than 54 degrees C.